Sustainable Development Goals

 The Nordics

-Among the Nordics, Iceland achieves a full score on the index, with both Finland and Norway also scoring above the worldwide bilateral donor average.
+Among the Nordics, only Iceland achieves a full score on the index.

 Target 17.16